-Let’s get straight to the point
+Let’s get straight to the point.

-Life is a beautifully organized mess
+Life is a beautifully organized mess.

-One day you’re a Tibetan monk of meal prep, the next you’re running late to the gym with your stomach beating war drums and a sad half-full shaker bottle you found under the car seat.
+The next, you’re running late to the gym with your stomach beating war drums and a sad half-full shaker bottle you found under the car seat.

 And that’s when the existential question hits: